naiquevin/blog-src/content/pages/about.md

 * Rajiv Gandhi Institute of Technology (B.E Mech 2007)
 * Greave Cotton Ltd, Pune
 * Rock shows in Mumbai
-* Tech conferences in India such as Pycon India, JSFoo, SciPy India
+* Tech conferences and local tech groups in India such as Pycon India, JSFoo, SciPy India, Mumpy, MumbaiJS
 * Kodeplay

 You can find me as `naiquevin` or `naikvin` at various other places on